NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Method

+Minimizing the KL divergence in \cref{eq:align_loss} drives the latent-space neighborhood distribution $\mQ_i$ towards the feature-space neighborhood distribution $\mP_i$ as illustrated in \cref{fig:alignment}, so that nodules with similar attributes are embedded nearby, and dissimilar ones are pushed apart.
+Thus, the latent space geometry is shaped to mirror clinically meaningful similarity in nodule attributes.

-Inspired by similar implementations in DDL-CXR~\citep{yao2024addressing}, we integrate \textbf{representation learning} with LDM training to ensure that the latent space captures clinical features relevant to the ultimate diagnostic task.
-Following the finding of RAE~\citep{zheng2026diffusion}, which suggests that semantically rich latent spaces lead to superior generative quality, we leverage ground-truth to structure the latent space by introducing a lightweight binary classification (benign v.s. malignant) objective $\mathcal{L}_{\text{pred}}$ on the latent $\vz$.
-Specifically, we initialize a linear probe $h_\theta$ and optimize:
+\paragraph{Predictive Representation Loss} Inspired by DDL-CXR~\citep{yao2024addressing}, we integrate \textbf{representation learning} with LDM training to ensure that the latent space captures clinical features relevant to the ultimate diagnostic task.
+We leverage the ground-truth malignancy label to structure the latent space by introducing a lightweight binary classification (benign v.s. malignant) objective $\mathcal{L}_{\text{pred}}$ on the latent $\vz$.
+We initialize a linear probe $h_\theta$ and optimize: